mashutin/mashutin.github.io/_sources/merge_conflict.rst.txt

    Merge conflict in a text file

-Performs the steps described in the following sections depending on the type of the conflicting file.
+To resolve the conflict, perform the steps described in the following sections, depending on the type of the conflicting file.

 Merge conflict in a binary file
 ===============================